 Schedule Your Dental Implant Consultation Today

 Our team at Legacy Oral Surgery Group is committed to helping Staten Island patients reclaim full, comfortable smiles with care that is tailored to each individual.
-Dr. Nancy Herbst brings more than 25 years of oral and maxillofacial experience to every procedure, and our entire team is dedicated to making your experience as smooth and comfortable as possible.
+Drs.
+Nancy Herbst, David Farkas, and Hillel Kaye bring over 40 years of combined experience to every procedure, and our entire team is dedicated to making your experience as smooth and comfortable as possible.
 We are here for you before, during, and after your surgical care.

-To take the first step toward restoring your smile, contact us today to schedule a consultation at our Staten Island location.
+To take the first step toward restoring your smile, fill out our contact form to schedule a consultation at our Staten Island office at 3377 Richmond Ave, or call our team directly at 718-948-2900.
 We look forward to helping you find the solution that works best for you.

 Frequently Asked Questions About Dental Implants in Staten Island